 - Professional Quality – Each hand tool is fully calibration tested for accuracy to ISO 6789-2:2017 and DIN EN ISO 6789-1:2017-07 requirements and...

-- Performance - The Vibrelli Torque Wrench is a high quality, 1/4 inch, click drive torque wrench that lets you tighten to the exact torque every time....
+- The Vibrelli Torque Wrench is a 1/4 inch, click drive torque wrench that allows you to set to the desired torque requirement for each component,...

 - The Tools You Need - Comes with Allen/Hex: H2, H2.5, H3, H4, H5, H6, H8, H10.
 Torx: T10, T25, T30.
 100mm extension bar, in a protective hard case.
 The...